furechan/tempcache/README.md

 It is meant to work with long running functions which results can be re-used.
-The hashing of keys is dependent on the pickle algorithm and so it may work accross different python environments, only if they have a compatible pickling algorithm.
+The hashing of keys is dependent on the pickle algorithm and so it may work accross different python environments, as long as they have a compatible pickling algorithm.

 To avoid possible collisions make sure to use a unique prefix when instantiating `TempCache`.